 Contributions: Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
 Pursuant to O.C.G.A. §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6.00 % of their annual pay during fiscal year 2016.
-The school district's contractually required contribution rate for the year ended June 30, 2016 was 14.27% of annual school district payroll.
-District contributions to TRS were \$9,800,121 for the year ended June 30, 2016.
+Employees were required to contribute 6.00 % of their annual pay during fiscal year 2017.
+The school district's contractually required contribution rate for the year ended June 30, 2017 was 14.27% of annual school district payroll, excluding payroll attributable to those personnel funded on behalf of the District by the State.
+District contributions to TRS were \$9,698,676 for the year ended June 30, 2017.